-If you wish to receive the Board’s ‘disability dog’ accreditation and carry-card issued under Section 21A of the Dog and Cat Management Act 1995 , you will need to apply in accordance with the Board’s ‘Accreditation of Disability Dogs’ Policy (even if your dog has been accredited by another agency overseas or interstate).
+If you wish to receive the Board’s assistance dog accreditation and carry-card issued under Section 21A of the Dog and Cat Management Act 1995 , you will need to apply in accordance with the Board’s ‘Accreditation of Assistance Dogs’ Policy (even if your dog has been accredited by another agency overseas or interstate).

-However, accreditation of a 'disability dog' by the Board, is not an absolute requirement for a person with a disability to claim public access rights due to the protection that is available under the Commonwealth Disability Discrimination Act 1992 (DDA).
+However, accreditation of an assistance dog by the Board, is not an absolute requirement for a person with a disability to claim public access rights due to the protection that is available under the Commonwealth Disability Discrimination Act 1992 (DDA).
 Therefore, if a dog has been accredited by an overseas or interstate agency, you may already have public access rights with your dog under the Commonwealth DDA.
 You can contact the Australian Human Rights Commission infoline on 1300 656 419 for advice on public access rights and 'assistance animals' under the DDA.

-Disability dogs that have been trained by an organisation may wear a jacket or harness which identifies them as a disability dog.
+Assistance dogs that have been trained by an organisation may wear a jacket or harness which identifies them as an assistance dog.

-The owners of disability dogs that are accredited by the Dog and Cat Management Board carry a credit card sized identification card which has a photo of the dog and the owner.
+The owners of assistance dogs that are accredited by the Dog and Cat Management Board carry a credit card sized identification card which has a photo of the dog and the owner.

-If you are unsure if the dog is a disability dog you can call the Dog and Cat Management Board on 08 8124 4962 or email@example.com.
+If you are unsure if the dog is an assistance dog you can call the Dog and Cat Management Board on 08 8124 4962 or email@example.com.

 View the Dog and Cat Management Board's Accreditation of Disabilty Dogs Policy here

-5. Can any dog be a disability dog?
+5. Can any dog be an assistance dog?

-Dogs that are not adequately trained, have been declared dangerous, menacing or nuisance and dogs that are unfit to be a disability dog (as decided by a veterinarian) will not be accredited by the Board.
+Dogs that are not adequately trained, have been declared dangerous, menacing or nuisance and dogs that are unfit to be an assistance dog (as decided by a veterinarian) will not be accredited by the Board.